bead

 |---|---|---|

-| Frame instance (SRL) | pub.layers.annotation#annotationLayer with kind="span", subkind="frame" | Frame instances annotated in text. annotation.label holds the frame name; annotation.ontologyTypeRef points to the typeDef. |
+| Frame instance (SRL) | pub.layers.annotation.annotationLayer with kind="span", subkind="frame" | Frame instances annotated in text. annotation.label holds the frame name; annotation.ontologyTypeRef points to the typeDef. |

-| Role filler | pub.layers.annotation#argumentRef | argumentRef.role is the role label; argumentRef.annotationId points to the filler span annotation. |
+| Role filler | pub.layers.annotation.defs#argumentRef | argumentRef.role is the role label; argumentRef.annotationId points to the filler span annotation. |

 | PropBank-style SRL | formalism="PropBank" on the annotationLayer | annotation.label = roleset ID (e.g., buy.01); arguments use ARG0, ARG1, etc. |